iradio/de-toolkit/readme.md

 ## Defaults
-Environment variables have definitions in `.env` file.
-Each directore have `.env` file inside (can be hidden by default in your OS).
+Environment variables have definitions in the `.env` file.
+Each directory has a `.env` file inside (which can be hidden by default in your OS).
 Default credentials:
 username: `de_user`
 password: `de_pass`